klum-dsl/klum-ast/wiki/Model-Phases.md

 Has no default actions.
 Plugins can register actions to be executed after the model has been created and validated.
 This could, for example, be used for logging purpose or to register the model in some kind of external registry.

+Note that the lifecycle methods for AutoCreate, AutoLink and PostTree are technically identical, the difference being more of a semantic nature.
+So AutoCreate methods should actually create objects, AutoLink methods should link existing objects.